Improving a Marriage Instead of Getting a Divorce

 Note that if you choose to try out some or all of the recovery techniques described in this article, they may take practice before they begin to work.

-Feel free to print this article out to look at in the future if you think it will help, or to add it to your favourites or save it to your computer.
-If you know of anyone you think might benefit by reading any of the self-help articles in this series, whether they be a friend, family member, work colleagues, help groups, patients or whoever, please recommend them to them or share the file with them, or especially if they don't have access to the Internet or a computer, feel free to print them out for them.
+Feel free to add this article to your favourites or save it to your computer.
+If you know of anyone you think might benefit by reading any of the self-help articles in this series, whether they be a friend, family member, work colleagues, help groups, patients or whoever, please recommend them to them or share the file with them, or especially if they don't have access to the Internet or a computer, feel free to print any of them out for them, or particular sections.
 You're welcome to distribute as many copies as you like, provided it's for non-commercial purposes.

-This includes links to articles on depression, phobias and other anxiety problems, marriage difficulties, addiction, workplace bullying and other things.
-You can also find contact information there if you'd like to comment on this article for any reason.
+This includes links to articles on depression, phobias and other anxiety problems, marriage difficulties, addiction, anorexia, looking after someone with dementia, coping with unemployment, school and workplace bullying, and several other things.

 Disclaimer: